-These are three common causes of sleep apnea that every woman should consider.
+These are three common causes of sleep apnoea that every woman should consider.
 Inherited differences in the structure of the airways can make it harder to breathe at night, resulting in an increased risk of snoring.
 Weight gain can also contribute to snoring risk.
 Women’s risk of snoring also increases dramatically after menopause, when it actually approaches that of men.

 Even More Serious Than Represented

 There are, though, a couple of problems with the article.
 First, the article focuses primarily on the marriage problems women have as a result of their snoring.
 It discusses fears about lack of intimacy, fights that occur as a result of snoring, and other relationship problems.
-There is little attention given to the potentially serious consequences of sleep apnea, such as depression and heart disease.
+There is little attention given to the potentially serious consequences of sleep apnoea, such as depression and heart disease.

 The article also neglects treatment options that are available.
-The postmenopausal woman did get tested for sleep apnea — which she didn’t have–and then tried over-the-counter remedies, with no effect.
+The postmenopausal woman did get tested for sleep apnoea — which she didn’t have–and then tried over-the-counter remedies, with no effect.
 The woman with sinus problems has tried nasal dilator sprays, which is working slightly.